 It only takes a good spirit to do something good for the community.

-Take the example of Nikhiya Shamsher, a class VIII student from Bangalore who has launched two initiatives to educate the underprivileged.
+Nikhiya Shamsher, a class VIII student from Bangalore who has launched two initiatives to educate the underprivileged.
 By means of Bags, Books and Blessings, she donates bags, books and study material to poor children.
 Her Yearn to Learn initiative helps set up science and math laboratories in schools that are constrained by funds.

 Get inspired by these children and become a catalyst for change.
 This is your chance to do something meaningful that will help others around you.